-Neighbourhood crime consists of the following offences: Residential Burglary (dwelling and non-dwelling), Vehicle Crime (theft of and theft from vehicle), Robbery, Theft from person.
+Neighbourhood crime consists of the following offences: Residential Burglary (dwelling and non-dwelling), Vehicle Crime (theft of and theft from vehicle, aggravated vehicle taking and interfering with a motor vehicle), Robbery, Theft from person.

 Drug trafficking crime consists of offences that relate to the supply of drugs as opposed to the possession of drugs.